 Spending most of his younger years on a stud farm in Tipperary, Sausage Roll detailed a tragic youth growing up where literally thousands of his friends and family members didn’t make the cut.

-“When you see your half sisters and brothers being loaded into the back of a horse box knowing they were going on a cramped boat to Belgium, France or Italy to be killed for consumption, you start to realise that there might be something in this running around a track thing with a little man on your back whipping you,” the horse continued, referring to the 22,000 horses that have been slaughtered by the Irish racehorse industry since 2016.
+“When you see your half sisters and brothers being loaded into the back of a horse box knowing they were going on a cramped boat to Belgium, France or Italy to be killed for consumption, you start to realise that there might be something in this running around a track thing with a little man on your back whipping you,” the horse continued, referring to the 22,000 horses that have been slaughtered by the Irish racehorse industry between 2016 and 2019.